flutter/news_toolkit/README.md

 You can use a package like [json_serializable](https://pub.dev/packages/json_serializable) to generate code to create a `Post` object from the JSON returned from your CMS (see [JSON and serialization - Flutter Documentation](https://docs.flutter.dev/development/data-and-backend/json)).

-You can then [add an extension method](https://dart.dev/guides/language/extension-methods) such as `toArticle()` to your `Post` class which uses the relevant data from the `Post` object and to create and return an `Article` object which will be served to your client app.
+You can then [add an extension method](https://dart.dev/guides/language/extension-methods) such as `toArticle()` on your `Post` class which uses the relevant data from the `Post` object and to create and return an `Article` object which will be served to your client app.

 This structure of `JSON -> Intermediary Object -> API Model` can be repeated in implementing any data source method which receives data from your CMS that differs from what the method is expected to return.